oneup03/VRto3D/README.md

 	- The `ctrl_toggle_key` can be set and used to toggle these settings on/off in-game (only functions if `pitch_enable` and/or `yaw_enable` is set to true)
  	- The `pose_reset_key` can be set to allow resetting the view to the original position and orientation
   	- The `pitch_radius` can be set to make the pitch emulation move along a semicircle instead of just tilting up/down in place
-- HMD Height can be toggled between 0.1m and `hmd_height` using `Ctrl + F9`.
-This is useful for games that force a calibration on the "floor"

 #### User Settings
 - Depth and Convergence (including ones temporarily set with the `user_store_keys`) are saved to your `Steam\config\steamvr.vrsettings` when you press `Ctrl+F7`.
 There are only global settings, no per-game ones.